-Feel the Burdens of Freedom: Cultural Difference and American Power, by Lawrence Mead ’66 (Encounter Books), and learn The Consequences of Loyalism: Essays in Honor of Robert M. Calhoon, edited by Rebecca Brannon ’97 and Joseph S. Moore (University of South Carolina Press).
+Learn The Consequences of Loyalism: Essays in Honor of Robert M. Calhoon, edited by Rebecca Brannon ’97 and Joseph S. Moore (University of South Carolina Press).
 G.A.
 Finch ’77 will help you become The Savvy Executive: The Handbook Covering Employment Contracts, Compensation, Executive Skills, and Much More (Windy City Publishers).

 Sink your young canines into Puppy Training in 7 Easy Steps: Everything You Need to Know to Raise the Perfect Dog, by Mark Van Wye ’90 (Rockridge Press), and introduce young humans to Señorita Mariposa, by Ben Gundersheimer (Mister G) ’89 (Nancy Paulsen Books).

 Editor Jackson R. Bryer ’59 shows Why I Like This Story (Camden House), while George Mathewson ’57 asks The Dried Earth: What Has Happened to Our Water? (independently published).
 Howard Michael Gould ’84 dips Below the Line (Dutton), where Jackie O. Suffers Two Husbands and Other Poems, by Jessica McEntee ’00 (Finishing Line Press).